sf-wdi-24/ng-instagram/readme.md

   };
   ```

-16. Now when the user clicks the "favorite" link on any photo, the photo should save to your `photos` collection in your Mongo database.
+16. Now when the user clicks the "favorite" link on any photo, the photo should save to the `photos` collection in your Mongo database.
 You can check your `mongo` CLI in the Terminal to see if it's working.

 17. Add `Photo` to `FavoritesCtrl`'s list of dependencies.
 To get the favorite photos to display, call the `Photo.query` method in the `FavoritesCtrl`: